 Dear Wanting Creativity,

-Many people enjoy celebrating special times and accomplishments.
-Doing so plants positive memories, breaks up the routine, day-to-day stuff, and shines a light on what's really important to us in this thing called life.
-Have you touched base with your boyfriend?
-What does he have in mind?
-You may want to consider getting him involved in the planning if he's not already: this way, both of you will be invested in the outcome, not to mention the greater number of creative ideas that can come from a little two-way brainstorming.
+First and foremost, have you touched base with your boyfriend?
+What does he have anything in mind?
+You may want to consider getting him involved: this way, both of you will be invested in the outcome, not to mention the greater number of creative ideas that can come from a little two-way brainstorming.
 That said — there are an infinite number of ways to celebrate this occasion.
 Here are some ideas to get you started:

-- Make a picnic for the park or other romantic location.
+- Make a picnic and take it to the park or another romantic location.

-- Do something daring with your beau that neither of you would have the guts to do alone — open-mic night anyone?
+- Do something daring that neither of you would have the guts to do alone — open-mic night anyone?

-- Go to a play, concert, or visit a museum
+- Check out a play, a concert, or visit a museum.

-- Take in a romantic view from a skyscraper or hike to a mountaintop.
-Bonus points: Do it at sunrise or sunset.
+- Take in a romantic view from a skyscraper or on hike to a mountaintop.
+Bonus points: Plan for it at sunrise or sunset.

-- Go on an adventurous day trip: hiking, river rafting, or camping.
+- Go on an adventurous day trip: hiking, river rafting, camping, etc.

-- Plan an all-night (or all-day!) movie or TV show binge.
-Stock up on your favorite snacks and foods and enjoy the company.
+- Plan an all-night (or all-day!) movie or television show marathon.
+Stock up on your favorite snacks and foods and enjoy the company!

-- Make it a three part day — one activity that you enjoy, one that he enjoys, and one that you both enjoy.
+- Make it a three-part day — one activity that you enjoy, one that they enjoy, and one that you both enjoy together.

-Finally, will you and your boyfriend be exchanging gifts?
+Finally, do you plan to exchange gifts?
 If so, it might be helpful to agree upon a price range to relieve any potential financial pressures.
-Homemade gifts are always a sweet option — a card made with care, a piece of jewelry, or pretty painting prepared from the heart.
-The other idea to consider is that the first anniversary is considered the "paper" anniversary.
-Be creative with that theme and see what comes to mind (write each other a poem and frame it, etc.).
+Homemade gifts are always a sweet option — a card made with care, a piece of jewelry, or artwork made by your hand.
+Another idea to consider is that the first anniversary is considered the "paper" anniversary.
+Perhaps that’ll spark some creativity — you could write each other a poem and frame it.